 Not sure if working out while having your period is good for you?
 We get it.
 When you have really bad menstrual cramps and feeling low on energy, cosying up on the sofa trumps hitting the gym.

 But what if we told you that working out during your period can relieve some of the period symptoms you’re struggling with and is also beneficial for overall health.

-But did you know that exercising during your period can help release menstrual cramps, combat mood swings and help with PMS?
-It might also be the solution to a menstrual block and help to regulate irregular periods naturally.
+Exercising during your period can combat mood swings and help with PMS, and it might also be the solution to a menstrual block and help to regulate irregular periods naturally.

-Trust us, it’s totally worth to get your lovely behind off the sofa and moving while you’re menstruating.
-Stick with this blog post to find out how you can best reap the benefits of doing exercise during your period.
+Find out how you can best reap the benefits of doing exercise during your period in this blog post.
 (Spoiler: once you see how working out during your period increases your well-being, you'll be wondering how you survived your periods before.)

 Are there any health risks of exercising on your period?

 No study has ever found negative effects or health risks from working out during your period.
 In fact, a study done at the Umeå University, Sweden, has shown that training the first two weeks of your menstrual cycle (each cycle starts with the first day of your period) actually optimizes your results: “Training during the first two weeks of the cycle is more beneficial to optimize resistance training, than the last two weeks.”

 Now that that doubt is off the table, let’s take a closer look at the four biggest benefits of exercising during your period: